khajduczenia/k8s-integrated-app-example/README.md

 and show the capabilities of GCP Marketplace solutions.

 We are going to deploy two open source applications offered on the Kubernetes Marketplace (a part of GCP Marketplace) - RabbitMQ and PostgreSQL.
-Then will run this application with on Google Kubernetes Engine and integrate it with the ones deployed from the Marketplace.
+Then we will run this application including two simple microservices on Google Kubernetes Engine and integrate it with the RabbitMQ and PostgreSQL installed from the Marketplace.

 ## Infrastructure setup